 Release date: When will watchOS 8 come out?

-watchOS 8 was introduced at Apple’s annual Worldwide Developers Conference.
+watchOS 8 was introduced at Apple’s annual Worldwide Developers Conference 2021.

 The watchOS 8 developer beta program started on the same day as the keynote, June 7.
-The release of the upcoming watchOS version to the general public is expected in the fall, probably around September.
+Apple launched the operating system on September 20, 2021.

 watchOS 8 public beta: release date and how to install

-On June 30, Apple released watchOS 8 public beta version.
-With that, all users running iOS 15 are able to install the upcoming watchOS software.
+On June 30 of 2021, Apple released watchOS 8 public beta version.
+With that, all users running iOS 15 can install the upcoming watchOS software.
 Even with the operating system now available, enrolling in the Beta Software Program here lets you try upcoming software updates before anyone else.

 watchOS 8 Review